alexlukelevy/alexlukelevy.github.io/_posts/2016-11-13-ticker-tape.markdown

 * [Power supply](https://www.adafruit.com/products/276)
 * [Power adapter](https://www.adafruit.com/products/368)

 Now that I had all the hardware I needed, the fiddly stage of wiring everything together was up next.
-Given my admittedly weak electronics knowledge I wasn't sure how much further I was going to get, so like all good software enginners I turned to Google for help.
+Given my admittedly weak electronics knowledge I wasn't sure how much further I was going to get, so like all good software engineers I turned to Google for help.
 Fortunately I stumbled across an excellent [Raspberry Pi](https://github.com/hzeller/rpi-rgb-led-matrix) library from hzeller. hzeller has created a C++ library that allows you to print all sorts of things to an RGB LED matrix and comes with selection of bindings for different languages.

 Following the excellent wiring guide [here](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/wiring.md), I managed to successfully connect my matrix and run the basic demo.